 The purpose of this FHMP is to evaluate key riverine flooding issues which have plagued the city, damaged public and private infrastructure, and stressed the overall economic and social strengths of this tight-knit community.
-While there are a range of natural hazards which may impact the city, this plan evaluated and identified flood-specific mitigation strategies and actions to reduce the disruption of lives and livelihoods from riverine flooding.
+This plan evaluated and identified flood-specific mitigation strategies and actions to reduce the disruption of lives and livelihoods from riverine flooding.
 La Crosse will use this plan to guide and direct floodplain management and flood risk reduction activities in the coming decades.
 The overall plan framework was developed with the intention of meeting requirements for 44 Code of Federal Regulations (CFR) Part 201 and Community Rating System (CRS) Activity 510.
-Other natural hazards which impact the city are described and evaluated through the city's participation in the La Crosse County Multi-hazards Hazard Mitigation Plan (2020-2024).